-SEO Trends and Tricks for 2019
+SEO Trends and Tricks

 Change is good, and necessary since consumer trends change year after year.
 These changes also offer opportunities to newer websites to break the top of the search engine result page (and forces those on top to adapt to their audience accordingly).